Description of Program:

 Our mission, in conjunction with the University of Missouri-St. Louis College of Optometry, is to promote higher education by providing extended training beyond the scope afforded through a traditional optometric graduate program.
 The resident will strive to enhance and expand upon their clinical skills of ocular disease, low vision, and health care through complex cases within the structure of a medical center, as well as advance didactic knowledge in the forms of research, publication and education.
 Upon completion of the program, the resident will be able to pursue professional opportunities requiring a high level of clinical expertise.

 The resident will serve in a supervisory role as well in the clinical supervision of third and fourth year optometry students.
 The resident will be involved in facility Grand Rounds and participate in lectures and journal club.
 The resident will be given Low Vision Rehabilitation journal articles at the start of the residency to discuss topics with faculty throughout the residency.
 This residency encourages the resident to consider a personal curriculum for future education in optometry, especially with Low Vision Rehabilitation.
 The resident will attend at minimum, one professional meeting, usually the annual meeting of the American Academy of Optometry.
-The resident will serve as a participating author in at least one research paper or literature review or case report suitable for publication in a refereed journal during the
+The resident will serve as a participating author in at least one research paper or literature review or case report suitable for publication in a refereed journal during the residency.

 Teaching Responsibilities for Resident/Graduate Student: